MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

 -   A table object with a field that holds the data that is contained in the Cue at runtime.

--   A page object that contains the table field and displays the Cue in the [!INCLUDE[navnow](includes/navnow_md.md)] client.
+-   A page object that contains the table field and displays the Cue in the client.

 -   Logic that calculates the data to display in the Cue at runtime.

-    The logic can consist of a combination of C/AL and [!INCLUDE[navnow](includes/navnow_md.md)] objects, such as tables, queries, and codeunits.
+    The logic can consist of a combination of AL code and objects, such as tables, queries, and codeunits.
 How and where you implement the logic will depend on whether the Cue is based on a FlowField or Normal field and what you want to achieve.

 ###  <a name="CreateTable"></a> Create a table for Cue data
 The first thing that you must do is to create a table that contains fields that will hold the calculated data to display in the Cues at runtime.

-1. Create a table.
+1. Create a table object or use an existing one.

-    If you already have a table for your Cues, go to the next step.

-2. Add fields for the Cue data
+2. Add fields for the Cue data.

-    For each Cue that you want to display on the page, you must add a **Field** control in the table.
+    For each Cue that you want to display on the page, you must add a **Field** control in the table object.
 When you add the **Field** control, specify the following properties:

     - Set the [Data Type Property](Data-Type-Property.md) to **Decimal**, **Integer**, or **Text**, depending on the type of data the Cue will display.